FruitbatM/airmed-doc-app/README.md

 The project was created as a **Milestone Project 3** as a part of **Diploma in Full Stack Software Development** with **Code Institute**.
 The project is developed using Python, JavaScript, HTML, CSS, and Materialize framework.

+AIRMED is an application that contains information about AIRMED, a fictional clinic, it doctors, and services.
+The application will provide the information required for the patientes to

+In Irish mithyology, Airmed was the goddess of healing.

+App users will be able to make appointments quickly, while doctors are not involved in the appointment process, so their time will also be saved.

 # User Experience (UX)

 ## User Stories